DamianChodorek/good-practices/README.md

     - Be only as generic as you know you need to be right now.
     - Restrict the scope of data to the smallest possible
     - Complexity is a prison; simplicity is freedom.
+- Conway's law
+    - Architecture reflects organisational communication model, reverse is true.
+    - “inverse Conway maneuver,” which states that organizations should evolve their team and organizational structure to achieve the desired architecture
+    - Conway's law creates an imperative to keep asking: "Is there a better design that is not available to us because of our organization?"
+    - If the architecture of the system and the architecture of the organization are at odds, the architecture of the organization wins
+    - Conway’s law tells us that we need to understand what software architecture is needed before we organize our teams
+    - if we have managers deciding which services will be built, by which teams, we implicitly have managers deciding on the system architecture
+    - One key implication of Conway’s law is that not all communication and collaboration is good.
+Thus it is important to define “team interfaces” to set expectations around what kind of work requires strong collaboration and what doesn’t.
+Many organizations assume that more communication is always better, but this is not really the case.
+    - Fast flow requires restricting communication between teams.
+Team collaboration is important for gray areas of development, where discovery and expertise is needed to make progress.
+But in areas where execution prevails—not discovery—communication becomes an unnecessary overhead.

 ### Code readability
 - Write boring code.